Skip to main content

 For reading the current value of ledger entries directly.

-Allows you to directly inspect the current state of a contract, a contract's code, or any other ledger entry.
-This is a backup way to access your contract data which may not be available via events or simulateTransaction.
+This method enables the retrieval of various ledger states, such as accounts, trustlines, offers, data, claimable balances, and liquidity pools.
+It also provides direct access to inspect a contract's current state, its code, or any other ledger entry.
+This serves as a primary method to access your contract data which may not be available via events or simulateTransaction.

 To fetch contract wasm byte-code, use the ContractCode ledger entry key.